Malpica de Bergantiños

-Malpica de Bergantiños (or simply Malpica) is a municipality of northwestern Spain in the province of A Coruña, in the autonomous community of Galicia.
-It is located 52 km from the provincial capital of A Coruña.
+Malpica de Bergantiños (or simply Malpica) is a municipality in the province of A Coruña, in the autonomous community of Galicia, northwestern Spain.
+It belongs to the comarca of Bergantiños, located 52 km from the provincial capital of A Coruña.

+Culture

+It is located on the route of the Way of the Lighthouses, which unites it with Fisterra.
 The church of Santiago de Mens stands in the town.
+As part of the Costa da Morte, the town of Malpica is best known for its marine heritage, with this being reflected in celebrations like the Festa do Mar.

+Background

-In front of Malpica are the Islas Sisargas, a small archipelago used as shelter by numerous marine birds.
+In front of Malpica are the Illas Sisargas, a small archipelago used as shelter by numerous marine birds.
 Main sights include the Church of Santiago de Mens, in Romanesque style (12th century) and the dolmen of Pedra da Arca.